Bateeters/ReactTemplate/README.md

 # ReactTemplate
 Template with React set up and ready

-To run localhost, use terminal command "npm run dev"
+To run localhost, cd into react-template folder.
+Use terminal command "npm install" then "npm run dev"